-About 2 kilometers from the centre of Darjeeling, is a dazzling white pagoda perched atop a hillside- the Peace Pagoda.
-About 100 yards away lies another structure spread over two-storeys- the Japanese Temple.
-This was built in the year 1972 by the Japanese Buddhist organisation and is occasionally also known as the Nipponzan Myohoji Buddhist Temple.
+About 2 kilometers from the center of Darjeeling, is a dazzling white pagoda perched atop a hillside- the Peace Pagoda.
+About 100 yards away lies another structure spread over two-stories- the Japanese Temple.
+This was built in the year 1972 by the Japanese Buddhist organization and is occasionally also known as the Nipponzan Myohoji Buddhist Temple.

 As your car nears the pagoda you can see the gleaming white structure; sunlight perfectly reflecting off its smooth white surface.
 Nestled amidst lush greenery with prayer flags fluttering along the way, the daily humdrum of the temple prayers and visitors’ chaos breaks the silence of the nearby forest.

 Spend an hour or two exploring the tranquillity of the place.
 The hillside makes a lovely viewpoint for sweeping vistas of the Himalayan landscape all around.
 On a clear day, you can see the mighty Kanchenjungha range as well.
 The Peace Pagoda stands as an embodiment of peace and is also the tallest free-standing structure in the whole of Darjeeling.
 The four avatars of Lord Buddha can be seen here carved into its walls along with artworks showcasing his life and relics.